guoquan/guoquan.github.io/README.md

 default `github.io` domain instead of the custom domain.
 The preview directory is excluded from builds and is automatically removed when a pull request is closed.
-CI waits for the preview URL to become reachable before marking the check as successful.
+CI waits for the preview URL to respond with HTTP 200 before marking the check as successful, following any redirects.